 Goodwill is subject to impairment testing on an annual basis or more frequently if facts or circumstances warrant such a review.
-As the goodwill relating to the Central laboratory segment was fully impaired in a prior year, the 2012 impairment review consisted of a review of the goodwill applicable to the Clinical Research CGU.

 The recoverable amount of the Clinical Research CGU is determined using a value-in-use computation based upon discounted net present value cash flow projections for the CGU.
 The cash flow projections are for a period of five years forward together with a terminal value calculated in accordance with the Gordon's terminal value model.
 In calculating the terminal value a long-term growth rate of 2% has been applied to the estimated maintainable cash flow in the terminal year.